 Each configured network interface requires its own set of network settings (IP address, network mask, and gateway).
-For effective bonded network use, a properly configured network switch is required.
-(A network switch is not supplied with the DDE.)
-The DDE bonding settings on the switch should be set as Active (to provide both redundancy and BW teaming).
+For an effective bonded network use, a properly configured network switch is required.
+(A network switch is not supplied with the InfiniGuard.)
+The InfiniGuard bonding settings on the switch should be set as Active (to provide both redundancy and BW teaming).

-Infinidat Support will manage all DDE network configurations, to support the client admin team.
-Using the Network page, each physical Ethernet port in the DDE can be configured as a separate device.
+Infinidat Support will manage all network configurations, to support the client admin team.
+Using the Network page, each physical InfiniGuard Ethernet port can be configured as a separate device.
 In addition, you can create bonded devices (logical ports) consisting of two or more physical ports of the same link speed (10GbE).
 For each port or device, you can specify the MTU (Maximum Transmission Unit) frame size.

 After you define “devices” (single port or bonded), you can create up to ten network interfaces for each device.
 Each interface has its own IP address information.

 Assign the interface to a VLAN (Virtual Local Area Network).
 Indicate whether the interface IP address will be used to externally identify the system (external host IP address).
 A maximum of 64 VLAN IDs are supported (ID=2-4094).

 Specify the types of traffic allowed on the interface (management, replication, or data).
 Specify the NAT address that the interface is mapped to if it is used for replication through a NAT firewall.
 Add routing information for an interface to enable connectivity with devices on different subnets.